 So let me remind you, in case you didn't know this already: you are an amazing person with so many talents, strengths, and qualities.
 Use those for good.
 Don't abuse them by becoming a perfectionist hustler.
 Wear your talent and not your perfectionism as a badge of honor.

-I'm gonna dive deeper into this topic in future blog posts.
-Keep your eye out for them!
 If you need a little reminder about why being a perfectionist is a bad thing, then download the free printable checklist.
-Just click the image below.
+Just click the button below.

 Let me know in the comments, what's your perfectionism story?